 Out of all the MAGA advocates, there was only one Biden-Harris supporter.
 Michael Brown displayed his sign on his beach cruiser bicycle.
 The Huntington Beach native who lives two blocks away from the pier and is a resident of 43 years is a registered independent who leans conservative.
 This election cycle he did not vote for the 2020 Trump-Pence presidential ticket.

 “Trump is a very divisive person.
 He is so insulting to the military that is not the way to lead.
 Joe Biden is trying to unite the country.
-He is more republican than Donald Trump.
-People just don’t realize it.
-He is a religious man and a devoted Catholic.
-Biden is not for Medicaid for all.
-He is not going to open up the borders for everyone.
-For the upcoming 2024 presidential election, I would support Ben Sasse a United States Senator from the state of Nebraska.
-He is a real conservative,” said Michael Brown.
+He is more republican than Donald Trump,” said Michael Brown, one of the few Biden supporters at the rally.

 “I am here to support Donald Trump.
 If Biden becomes the president, I will accept it.
 In 2000 the media gave Al Gore the victory at first.
 Then George W. Bush ended up being the president.
 This could happen again.
 We have a little bit of faith,” said Jordan Harrison, a student at California State University Long Beach majoring in Business Administration